ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/04_submissions/gerdes/02/cc1_ws2425_02_gerdes.md

 The last turn left is a hundred thirty-five degrees too.<br>

 After all, two steps forward is all that's ahead,<br>
-can you tell me who lives in this tiny ass shed?
+can you tell me who lives in this tiny little shed?

 ### Task 02.05